Up in the Air (novel): Writing

 Kirn wrote the book in rural Montana during a snowbound winter on a ranch while thinking about airports, airplanes and about a particular conversation he had with another passenger in a first-class cabin.
 That passenger stated that he used to have an apartment in Atlanta but never used it.
 He got a storage locker instead, since he stayed in hotels and was on the road 300 days a year.
 He considered the flight crew to be like family, and indicated that he knew the flight attendant by name and knew her kids' names.

 Film adaptation

 Jason Reitman and Sheldon Turner adapted this novel into a 2009 award-winning feature film starring George Clooney.
 The film was critically acclaimed and was nominated for six Academy Awards, including Best Picture.

 Sales

 The book received some good reviews and initially sold well until September 11, 2001 when sales slowed to a near halt.
-The cover with a cartoon of flying businesspeople (presumably reminiscent of The Falling Man) one of them on fire and hurtling earthward also hurt sales.
+The cover's cartoon of flying businesspeople, one of them on fire and hurtling earthward in a similar manner to The Falling Man, also hurt sales.
 Sales of the book were revived following Jason Reitman's film adaptation.